 Fannie Mae HomeReady allows purchase of single family primary residence with as little as 3% down under expanded criteria (as compared to Fannie Mae 97 product).
 The program is more forgiving to lower credit scores than regular Conforming products (lower scores do not necesserilly result in higher rates).
 To qualify, either the borrower's income needs to be under certain income limit (generally, 80% of subject property Area Median Income), or the home needs to be located in an area considered underserved.
 The program allows loan amounts up to standard Conforming maximum.

 Use Fannie Mae HomeReady eligibility lookup tool to check income limits based on property address.

 Freddie Mac Home Possible allows purchase of single family primary residence with as little as 3% down, and 2 to 4 unit primary residence with as little as 5% down (especially valuable feature), with loan amounts up to standard Conforming maximum.
 Similar to Home Ready, this program is more forgiving to lower credit scores than regular Conforming products (lower scores do not necesserilly result in higher rates).
 To qualify, the borrower's income needs to be under certain income limit (80% of subject property Area Median Income).
 The program allows loan amounts up to standard Conforming maximum.

 Lookup Freddie Mac HomePossible eligibility lookup tool to check income limits based on property address.

 Generally, Private Mortgage Insurance (PMI) is required on single loans with less than 20% down.
 PMI is usually paid by the borrower monthly and is an additional expense on top of the loan.
 In many cases, borrowers can opt for a slightly higher rate and have the lender pay Mortgage Insurance for them.
-This option, called LPMI (lender-paid MI), can result in lower total monthly payment, allowing you qualify for a larger purchase.
+This option, called LPMI (lender-paid MI), can result in lower total monthly payment, allowing you to qualify for a larger purchase.
 It is generally available on Conforming loans with as little as 3% down.
 Call us to find out if you are better of with traditional (borrower-paid) MI or a lender-paid MI if you are planning to put less than 20% down.